amplitude/amplitude-docs/content/collections/experiment-theory/en/experiment-set-mde.md

 If running a [T-test](/docs/experiment/workflow/experiment-estimate-duration), Amplitude's duration estimator can also help set the MDE: Give yourself one month to run the experiment to get the estimated MDE.
 {{/partial:admonition}}

-## MDE and the primary metric
+## MDE and the recommendation metric

-In Amplitude, the MDE is relative to the control mean of the primary metric.
+In Amplitude, the MDE is relative to the control mean of the recommendation metric.
 For example, if the conversion rate for the control group is 10%, an MDE of 2% (0.2) would mean that a change would be detected if the rate moved outside of the range 9.8% to 10.2%.

 Refer to the case study from the previous section.
-Consider how the primary metric of ticket sales may require a change in the MDE if:
+Consider how the recommendation metric of ticket sales may require a change in the MDE if:

 * The hypothesis testing experiment runs during an annual discount on ticket prices.
 * The number of varying event tickets, which is positively correlated to ticket sales, is significantly smaller than previous fiscal quarters.